Sleepytale Logo

 She played the final note and held it until it faded into the same hush that lives inside seashells.

-The lanterns in the square would shine soon, but here in the shop a quieter glow lingered, tender and eternal.
+The lanterns in the square would shine soon, but here in the shop a quieter glow lingered.

 Looking for more music bedtime stories?